lrq3000/fast_gemini_ai_for_excel/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 The add-in was originally published by deepanshu88 on [GitHub](https://github.com/deepanshu88/geminiAI-Excel/).
 The blocking UDF was originally published also by Deepanshu88 in [a blog post](https://www.listendata.com/2023/12/integrate-gemini-into-excel.html).
 This original work was opensourced at commit 1c4d5b72860890f794b5db7ad66aa545c7949fa9 of the original repository, before being deleted.
-Unfortunately, the addin remains password-protected although technically it is opensource licensed, but the sourcecode is not currently available.
+Unfortunately, the addin remains password-protected although technically it is opensource licensed, but the sourcecode is not currently accessible.

 The parallel processing UDF was made by Stephen Karl Larroque and first published on [GitHub](https://github.com/lrq3000/geminiAI-Excel).